FOREX-Yen gains as N. Korea, Syria spark geopolitical jitters

 By Ritvik Carvalho

-LONDON, April 11 The safe-haven yen rose broadly on Tuesday, as investors considered a spectrum of risks including possible U.S. action in Syria and North Korea, and a resurgence in previously written-off contenders in France's presidential race.
+LONDON, April 11 The safe-haven yen rose broadly in European trading on Tuesday, as investors considered a spectrum of risks including possible U.S. action in Syria and North Korea, and a resurgence in previously written-off contenders in France's presidential race.

 The possibility of some kind of U.S. military action against North Korea in response to its weapons tests grew after U.S. missile strikes against Syria last week in retaliation for a chemical weapons attack on civilians.

-"Part of the story has also to do with the selloff in euro-yen where we see further downside as risks ahead of the first round of the French presidential elections have grown of late... so all that (is) boosting demand for safe havens," Marinov said.

-Both Le Pen's and Melenchon's pledges to hold referendums on France's membership of the European Union have sparked fears among investors of the potential for a wider breakup of the euro zone.
+The dollar extended earlier losses against the Japanese currency, slipping 0.4 percent to 110.54 yen, moving further away from its previous day's high of 111.57 yen.

-The dollar index, which gauges the U.S. currency against a basket of six major peers, was lower 0.1 percent on the day at 100.85.
+The dollar index, which gauges the U.S. currency against a basket of six major peers, was slightly higher on the day at 100.98.

 "The dollar rally we've seen over the past week may be a bit overdone considering the risks we're still facing," said Thu Lan Nguyen, currency analyst with Commerzbank in Frankfurt.